 What you might save on lighting you will need to spend on equipment.
 Generally, full frame DSLRs provide higher ISO settings with the least amount of noise.
 The Canon 5D Mark II is an example.
 Also, the lens will need to be a fast lens, one which opens up to 1.2 or 1.8.
 A very popular lens now is the Canon 50mm 1.2 lens.
 Also, the Canon 85mm 1.8 lens is a good choice.
 Neither is a zoom lens, so you will need to move instead of the lens zooming.

-You may want to consider having a tripod with you in case you need to shoot a slow shutter speeds.
+You may want to consider having a tripod with you in case you need to shoot at slow shutter speeds.
 I also recommend a white balance target so you can custom white balance your shots.
 Interiors with brightly colored walls can sometimes cause a color cast on the subject so a custom white balance is a must.

-The qualities of a naturally lit portrait are many: the subject has a soft, flattering look, the eyes have catch-lights, the background is out of focus from the shallow depth of field and the subject looks relaxed in an un-staged environment.
+The qualities of a naturally lit portrait are many: the subject has a soft, flattering look, the eyes have catch-lights, the background is out of focus from the shallow depth of field, and the subject looks relaxed in an un-staged environment.
 If you photograph infants or children your client will appreciate the at home service.
 A studio can also offer this service if there are ample windows.

 Experiment at home before you go out on assignment.
 It will be easier than you think to achieve this highly desirable type of lighting.
 Go for it while the time is right; you never know what tomorrow is going to bring.

-About the Author:
+About the Author

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: